Guide for Grantseekers

 VCCF accepts proposals only in response to an open Request for Proposals (RFP).

 Competitive Grant Cycles

 Only certain funds are open to application.
-All requests for proposals (RFPs) are publicly announced and specifically describe the focus areas for which proposals are being sought.
-The Community Foundation looks for projects where a moderate amount of grant money can effect a significant result, and where there is a well-planned and/or new approach to solving community problems.
+All Request for Proposals are publicly announced and specifically describe the focus areas for which proposals are being sought.
+The VCCF looks for projects where a moderate amount of grant money may affect a significant result, and where there is a well-planned and/or new approach to solving community problems.
 We encourage proposals with cooperation and partnering among charitable organizations.

-Although Donor Advised Funds may recommend grants anywhere in the world, the Ventura County Community Foundation competitive grants programs make grants only to nonprofit organizations that serve Ventura County.
+Although Donor Advised Funds may recommend grants anywhere in the world, the VCCF Competitive Grants Program makes grants only to nonprofit organizations that serve Ventura County.